openbase/generic-display/README.md

         DisplayRemote remote = new DisplayRemote();
         remote.init();
         remote.activate();
+        remote.waitForData();

 // Display text example
         remote.showText("Hello World");
 ```
-For a more detail java example have a look at the [DisplayRemoteExample](https://github.com/openbase/generic-display/tree/master/src/main/java/org/dc/display/DisplayRemoteExample.java) class.
+For a more detail java example have a look at the [DisplayRemoteExample](https://github.com/openbase/generic-display/tree/master/src/main/java/org/openbase/display/DisplayRemoteExample.java) class.

 The example code can executed with the following command